WakeRealityDev/SizeMeUp/README.md

 ToDo:

 1. Add immersive option button or menu, handy for end-users who use app to send back screen shots of oddball devices.
+2. Add some basic Android buttons/checkboxes on main layout XML so that screen shots sent back from users depict general fit.

 Research